Our Epic Vacation: Day 5

 After breakfast and packing up the car, we got our passports stamped at West Thumb, which was near where we camped, and then headed off to watch Old Faithful erupt in the daylight hours.
 Let me again remind you how freaking LARGE Yellowstone is—on the hour drive to Old Faithful, we saw more wildlife and I think we finally began to uncrankify ourselves.
 Good thing we had a little bit of protein for breakfast.

-After watching the geyser, we got our passports stamped at the Old Faithful Visitor’s Center, and did some souvenir shopping.
-Sophia bought a bison that makes some crazy noise, so we were treated to that while stuck with her in the car for the rest of the day.
+After watching the geyser, we got our passports stamped at the Old Faithful Visitors Center and did some souvenir shopping.
+My youngest bought a bison that makes some crazy noise, so we were treated to that while stuck with her in the car for the rest of the day.
 But at least she kept herself amused.

 Before we left the area, we also watched the Beehive geyser erupt, which is just near Old Faithful.
 I don’t know how “faithful” that one is, but it was certainly cool to see it.